LA opens its first tiny home village to ease homeless crisis

 It’s cramped but comfortable inside their temporary home — with four windows, two beds, shelving and an A/C unit.
 The inscription on the welcome mat at the front door captures their new mood: “This is our happy place.”

-“It’s just like god sent.
-It’s really the best thing that’s happened to us in a long, long time,” Skinner, 48, said after a morning smoke with other new residents in the community’s shared outdoor space.
+“Being able to lock the door and have a place to sleep is huge,” Skinner, 48, said after a morning smoke with other new residents in the community’s shared outdoor space.
 Bright red picnic tables stood nearby and a “hygiene trailer” with toilets and showers was just steps away.

+“Just being able to fall asleep!
+That’s so hard to do when you’re on the streets,” she said.

 Chandler Street village was developed and funded by Los Angeles as part of an emergency response to the worsening homelessness crisis.
 A 2020 tally found there were 66,400 homeless people in Los Angeles County — up more than 12% from the previous year.